-I’m the author of Treasure of Saint-Lazare and its sequel, Last Stop: Paris, a pair of thrillers/historical mysteries that started with this question: What would happen if some really bad guys thought — indeed were certain — they knew where to find a famous and priceless painting the Nazis stole in World War II?
+I’m the author of Treasure of Saint-Lazare and its sequel, Last Stop: Paris, a pair of thrillers that started with this question: What would happen if some really bad guys thought — indeed were certain — they knew where to find a famous and priceless painting the Nazis stole in World War II?

 The other treasures arrived, but not the Raphael, and it hasn’t been seen in public since.
 The Polish foreign ministry has indicated it may be in a bank vault somewhere.

 Treasure of Saint-Lazare is set in Paris and Sarasota, Florida.
 Click on the cover picture for more details on the book’s Amazon site.
 It’s available there in Kindle, paperback and audiobook editions.